survivejs/webpack-book/manuscript/13_Conclusion.md

 ### Output

 * Clean up and attach information about the build to the result.
 The *Tidying Up* chapter shows how to do this.
-* If you are authoring a package, take care with how you bundle it.
-The *Authoring Packages* chapter covers the related considerations.

 ## Conclusion